 Since policy encourages downloading music legally and using it within the terms of the license, the Penn State Acceptable Use Policy explicitly prohibits the use of P2P networks to transfer copyrighted material.
-However with no active features in place to detect P2P transfers, it is very malleable in a technical sense (Hadelman 2005).
+However with no active features in place to detect P2P transfers, it is very malleable in a technical sense.

 The policy is paid for out of existing funding.
 This makes it advantageous to University administrators.
-However this money must have been diverted from going elsewhere.
-While there are not publicly available numbers describing how much the agreement costs, it must be over one million dollars are there are 85,000 students for whom the service is being provided.
-Additionally, it will cut down on outgoing bandwidth use-as all files will be incoming, likely saving the University money.
+It also will cut down on outgoing bandwidth use-as all files will be incoming, likely saving the University money.

 Penn State has taken an interesting approach to the issue of P2P transfer.
 Encouraging students to download music legally may in fact prove to be the best way to prevent them from downloading it illegally.
+And knowing that students are often unwilling to pay, no matter how little, this is a very good way to get them to abide by the law.
 However, it has the potential to grow in cost and yet still does nothing to prevent illegal downloading other than act as deterrence.